r0man/eca/docs/installation.md

 # Installation

+:warning: ECA is already automatically downloaded in all editor plugins, so you don't need to download it manually, even so, if you want that, follow below:

 Eca is written in Clojure and compiled into a native binary via graalvm.
 You can download the [native binaries from Github Releases](https://github.com/editor-code-assistant/eca/releases) or use one of the methods below:

 ## Script (recommended)